Nicolet College

 • In some cases, Security may implement a Shelter-in-Place Procedure.
 The Shelter-in-Place procedure is utilized when there has been a chemical or biological release or radiological incident outside of the facility, but in close proximity to the facility, and the available information indicates that there is not adequate time to evacuate building occupants to a safer location before the dangerous contaminants reach the facility.

 • Some buildings have emergency power generators to supply lighting for evacuation.
+Other buildings have battery-powered emergency lights.

 • If it appears that only your building is without power, call the Facilities Department at 715-365-4419.